teberhardt/cards-over-lan/README.md

 ### Why don't you include the original cards from the game?

-The original deck is licensed under the Creative Commons BY-NC-SA 2.0 license.
+The official CAH cards are licensed under the Creative Commons BY-NC-SA 2.0 license.

-I would have to place all the code under this license otherwise, but the CC isn't designed for code, so I decoupled the base deck from the server and placed it [here](https://github.com/cardsoverlan/cah-packs).
+If I bundled them with my code, I would have to place all the code under that license, but the CC isn't designed for code, so I decoupled the original deck from this repo and placed it [here](https://github.com/cardsoverlan/cah-packs).
+Just download the files and place them in your `packs` folder.

 ### Can I filter cards out of the deck that morally offend me?